Anything For You (Book One of the Scattered Heart Series)

 Just then, my best friend, training classmate and now roommate Emily, comes bouncing up the aisle.
 Scheduling had assigned her the trip as well.
 The first day of Flight Attendant class, Emily blew into the classroom like a hurricane, causing everyone to stop whatever they were doing and delight in her enthusiasm.
 She was full of life, almost skipping around the room looking for an empty seat.
 When her eyes fixed on me, she plopped down beside me.
 The quiet, non-confrontational girl.

 “Hi, ladies.
-Looks like we are going to London together,” he quips, winking before entering the Flight Deck, where the Captain was already turning switches, pushing buttons and pre-flighting their emergency equipment.
+Looks like we are going to London together,” he quips, winking before entering the Flight Deck, where the captain was already turning switches, pushing buttons and pre-flighting their emergency equipment.

 “This is crap.
 I’ve got to put up with my ex’s sorry ass for eight plus hours.”
 I moan, pulling on my braid to give my hands something to do.